ecadlabs/taquito/docs/batch-api.md

 #### - The `withTransfer` method

-This method allows you to add a transfer of tez to the batched operations.
+This method allows you to add a transfer of Tez to the batched operations.
 It takes an object as a parameter with 4 properties.
-Two of them are mandatory: `to` indicates the recipient of the transfer and `amount` indicates the amount of tez to be transferred.
+Two of them are mandatory: `to` indicates the recipient of the transfer and `amount` indicates the amount of Tez to be transferred.
 Two other properties are optional: if `mutez` is set to `true`, the value specified in `amount` is considered to be in mutez.
 The `parameter` property takes an object where you can indicate an entrypoint and a value for the transfer.

 ```js
 const batch = await Tezos.batch()